svandragt/silverstripe-svdrequirements/README.md

 ## Usage:

-1. Extract / clone the package.
+1. Install using composer: `composer require "svandragt/silverstripe-svdrequirements:*"`
 2. By default the ControllerRequirementsExtension is attached to Page_Controller, through the config.yml file.

 For example you might have a `Page` and `HomePage extends Page` class, each with requirements.
 On each you run